Royal Caribbean vs. Norwegian Cruise Line (NCL): 10 Major Differences Between The Lines

 Norwegian Cruise Line, however, puts a bigger focus on being outside during the cruise than Royal Caribbean.

-For instance, many NCL ships feature an outdoor promenade that sticks out from the ship, giving you a place to take in the sun and fresh air away from the pool deck.
-But where the biggest difference seems to be is with outdoor dining.
+For instance, many NCL ships (especially newer vessels) feature an outdoor promenade that sticks out from the ship on the lower decks, giving you a place to take in the sun and fresh air away from the pool deck.
+Royal Caribbean has far fewer options like this.
+Royal’s Central Park on many ships is an outdoor space featuring trees and foliage, but it is walled off from the ocean with decks that tower above.

 Ship Size and Things to Do